NongusStudios/runescript/docs/RunescriptNotes/Overview.md

 While this may not be the fastest method of code execution, it is the simplest, and since this project is purely for my own enjoyment, and a learning experience it will be the ideal way to implement this language.

 ### Bytecode
 Runescript code will be compiled down to a simple list of bytes, that translate to instructions, and operands for those instructions.
-This bytecode is separated into chunks (each Runescript file would be its own chunk) that would all be stored within a single VM for execution.
+This bytecode is separated into chunks that would all be stored within a single VM for execution.

 #### Instructions
 0. `LOAD_CONST`: loads a constant from this chunks constant pool to the top of the stack